For her 5th birthday,

 The next step is to carve the layers into the desired shape.
 I alternated vanilla and strawberry cake layers.

 After the cake is carved, I covered it in the whipped cream.
 Typically, fondant cakes are covered in butter cream, which will "dry", and then either sprayed with water or covered in piping gel in order to get the fondant to stick to the cake.
 I prefer to use whipped cream icing (depending on the cake recipe) which is a LOT messier to work with and results a more rounded look on the cake edges.
 But in my opinion, it tastes a LOT better.
-And let's face it, if the cake doesn't taste amazing, all that effort to decorate it beautifully is wasted.
+And let's face it, if the cake doesn't taste amazing, all that effo

 I have a love/hate relationship with fondant.
 I do prefer to use the Milton brand (available at Michael's).
 It just seems to be easier to work with and cracks less than the other types I've tried.
 After rolling out the fondant (pretty much exactly how you'd roll out sugar cookie dough), I carefully place it on the cake and smooth out with my fondant smoother.
 I used several different colors for this cake, including red, which is often difficult to get.
 I came pretty close.